 Who Can Apply

 All interested applicants must submit an online concept application.
+The grant concept application is due February 22, 2022 at 5 p.m.
+ET.
 After scoring and review, a selected group of candidates will be asked to submit a full grant proposal.
-The concept is scored and reviewed for originality, creativity, feasibility, and collaborative stakeholder team.
+The concept is reviewed for originality, creativity, feasibility, and collaborative stakeholder team.
 Final grant candidates are selected from the full proposal candidate pool.
-All potential grant candidates will meet with Kessler's Grant Committee by video conference in the fall of 2019.
+All potential grant candidates will meet with Kessler's Grant Committee by video conference in the fall of 2022.
 All grants recommended for funding are subsequently approved by our Board of Trustees.
-Signature Employment Grants will be awarded on December 13, 2019 for the grant period January 1, 2019 – December 31, 2020.
+Signature Employment Grants will be awarded on December 9, 2022 for the grant period January 1, 2023 – December 31, 2024.
 Organizations approved for funding must obtain matching funds equal to 15 percent of the Kessler Foundation grant.
 Grant recipients will be required to submit documentation with the source, date, and amount of the matching funds or a pledge letter that meets the matching funds requirement.
 All approved grants are assigned to an external evaluator paid for by the Foundation.
 All grants are awarded at the discretion of Kessler Foundation.

 Previously awarded grants Grant listing by year

 - For additional questions, please email us at [email protected].